v2sCollections/City-of-Dreams/README.md

 Inventory

 - Iconic Items cannot be disassembled.
-- Category filters for your storage items list
+- Category filters for your storage items list.
+- Smaller Arrows.
+- You can now zoom in on V in the inventory menu.

 Journal